gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Elysia pulls Snape into Elysium, where Lily tears him a new one and James apologizes.
 Snape becomes an ally, though he's still a prickly little bastard.
 Still, Elysia does need a magical adult on her team who *isn't* a Weasley or blindly following Dumbledore.

 - What to do about Draco?
 Now that Lucius is out of the picture, how does he change?
 And how does he react to Elysia as a girl?
+Draco realizes Lucius is out of the picture, and Narcissa walks away from her marriage once Sirius is exonerated, Draco starts thinking for themself.
+Goes by Dorea maybe?

-- Ginny x Draco/Dorea?
+- ~~Ginny x Draco/Dorea?
 Not immediately, of course, but as Draco realizes Lucius is out of the picture, and Narcissa walks away from her marriage once Sirius is exonerated, Draco starts thinking for themself.
-Ginny is still recovering from being possessed by the Diary, and the two find common ground in that process of rebuilding themselves.
+Ginny is still recovering from being possessed by the Diary, and the two find common ground in that process of rebuilding themselves.~~

-- Neville x Ron? - they balance each other out in temperament, and commiserate over their self-esteem issues.
+- ~~Neville x Ron? - they balance each other out in temperament, and commiserate over their self-esteem issues.~~

 - Draco x Ron - they really are rather similar in a lot of ways...

+- Ginny x Nell (transfem!Neville) - they balance each other really well, though if you set them both off at the same time _watch out_

 - Parvati & Lavender teach Elysia about make-up and such.
 She runs with it to devastating effect.
 Tends to rock the tomboy look, but will sometimes femme it up to mess with people.